lsst-ts/ts_tma_tma-documentation_maintenance-documents_eib_check-encoder-tape/README.md

 Some of the steps shown for elevation are equivalent to ones in the azimuth axis.
 So, some figures are omitted in this section but can be found in the [Azimuth Tape Execution](#azimuth-tape-execution).

 - Start the OSS using the EUI.
-- Check that there are not any interlocks for the azimuth axis.
+- Check that there are not any interlocks for the elevation axis.
+- Move the locking pins to FREE positions using the EUI.
+- Make sure that winches are taut.
 - Open the PAS4000 and the last version of the TMA safety project (TMA_IS1).
 The support PC, has the last version of this project hosted in this [repo](https://gitlab.tekniker.es/aut/projects/3151-LSST/SafetyCode/TMA_IS.git).
 - Open the variable list and run the observing of the variables.
+- Force the oss variables
+- configure eib
+- Start upd
+- Release brake
+- start movement
+- The speed can be verified in the "Axis" window
+- If the axis must be stopped, stop the data capture and brake the axis if necessary (it is safer to brake the axis)